Tag: Louis Jourdain

 Teen Pleads Guilty for Role in Shootings:

-Louis Jourdain, the teen arrested for allegedly being a co-conspirator in the Red Lake shootings, has pleaded guilty threatening interstate communications.
+Louis Jourdain, the teen arrested for allegedly being a co-conspirator in the Red Lake shootings, has pleaded guilty to threatening interstate communications.
 Conspiracy to commit murder, and conspiracy to commit offenses against the United States charges were dropped.

 The docket, some of which had been blacked out, gave few details of the charge, saying only that Jourdain used a computer to conduct interstate communications that “could be taken by an objective observer as threatening” sometime between Jan.
 1, 2003 and March 2005.